Henry W. Keyes

 Henry Wilder Keyes (/ˈkaɪz/; May 23, 1863 – June 19, 1938) was an American Republican politician from Haverhill, New Hampshire.
-He served as the 56th governor of New Hampshire from 1917 to 1919 and as a United States Senator.
+He served as the 56th governor of New Hampshire from 1917 to 1919 and as a United States senator.

 Early life

-Keyes was born in Newbury, Vermont, on May 23, 1863.
+Keyes was born in Newbury, Vermont on May 23, 1863.
 He was raised in New Hampshire, and his father was a prominent farmer, merchant, and railroad investor.
-Keyes graduated from Adams Academy, and then attended Harvard University, from which he graduated in 1887.
-He was a farmer and cattle breeder, and initiated raising of the Holstein-Friesian breed in the United States.
-He was also a founder of the Woodsville National Bank, and served as its president.
+Keyes graduated from Adams Academy and then attended Harvard University, from which he graduated in 1887.